-Throughout this time, this website will remain a clearinghouse for up-to-date information about the cuts, including:
+This website will remain a clearinghouse for up-to-date information, including: